ih8sun/Java-Projects/README.md

 # About Java Projects

 I lost many of my projects made in Java.
 I'll be uploading here the ones I have left or I managed to recover.
+Each Project has an mysql, you only need to config your user root and your password.

 # What can I find her?